MeilCli/Librarian/README.md

    - `librarianShowConfigurations` task helps when configure your project
 1. execute `librarianGenerateArtifacts` task
 1. execute `librarianGeneratePresetGroups` task if using `librarian-preset`
+1. execute `librarianGenerateBintrayGroups` task if using Bintray package information
 1. execute `librarianGeneratePages` task
 1. if output error or incomplete result, configure your project that put `groups` and execute `librarianGenerateGroups` task
    - then execute `librarianGeneratePages` task